manuelsanchezweb/tetris-ts/README.md

 ## Known issues

-- [ ] Fix the collision in the lateral parts
 - [ ] Store max. score in local storage
 - [ ] Show speed in screen and increase it every 50 points
 - [ ] Change background depending on amount of points and speed?